Finnoy Travel - Travel Stories and Reviews

 The border of Sweden and Finland

-The route E8 from Tornio to Tromso is located next to Tornio River.
+The route E8 from Tornio to Tromso is next to Tornio River.
 Sweden lies on the other side.

 Tuomaan tupa